 3.3 MAR INDEX AND MAR PROFILES OF BACTERIAL ISOLATES ASSOCIATED WITH DISEASED CULTURED SHRIMP

 The details of the MAR index and MAR profiles of bacterial flora associated with diseased cultured shrimps were presented in Table 2.
 The MAR index of bacterial strains ranged as follows: 0.25-0.416 for Morganella morganii, 0.25-0.66 for Vibrio parahaemolyticus, 0.25-0.583for Vibrio harveyi, 0.25-0.33for Vibrio alginolyticus, 0.33-0.416 for Vibrio vulnificus, 0.33-0.583 for Vibrio proteolyticus, 0.33-0.50 for Vibrio mimicus, 0.25-0.46 for Vibrio cambelli, 0.41-0.58 for Vibrio cholerae, 0.41-0.75for Aeromonas sp,.
 0.33-0.5 for Enterobacter hormaechei, 0.33-0.66for Acenetobactor sp., 0.33-0.50 for Proteus penneri.
 MAR in bacteria is usually associated with the existence of plasmids carrying one or more resistance genes (Gxalo et al., 2021).
 Antibiotic treatment was less likely for bacterial strains with MAR indices below 0.2, but those with values above 0.2 were probably exposed to several antibiotics or isolated from contaminated environments (Krumperman., 1983, Ballah et al., 2022).
 A higher percentage of the bacterial isolates (71.23%) in this investigation had MAR index values more than 0.2, indicating that the samples originated from a source of high-risk contamination where several antibiotics.
 These outcomes are quite similar with the previous studies (Noorlis et al., 2011, Lee et al., 2018).
 The use of furazolidone, neomycin, sulphamethoxazole, nalidixic acid, and chloramphenicol in Indian shrimp aquaculture has been banned by the Marine Products Export Development Authority (MPEDA., 2001).
+Albuquerque et. al. (2015) observed that antibiotic resistance was verified and confirmed in all V. parahaemolyticus, V. cholerae, V. alginolyticus, V. diazotrophicus,and V. vulnificus B3strains collected from farmed shrimp which is quite similar with present study.
 Additionally, it has been shown that the amount of antibiotics utilized correlates directly with the prevalence, rates of infection, and increase of antibiotic resistance in bacterial populations (Andersson et al., 2007).
 The environmental pollution of coastal and estuary waters, particularly from wastewater treatment plants and agricultural runoff, which may contain a range of antimicrobials and heavy metals, is the cause of antimicrobial resistance in aquatic bacteria (Siddique et al., 2021).
 According to the current study, farmers frequently release wasted culture water into rivers or cannels without adequately treating it to save money, which contributes to water contamination.
 Proper training of farmer on antibiotic resistance bacteria may reduce the problem.

 Table 2.
 MAR Index of bacteria isolated from Penaeus vannamei shrimp